 After initial measurement, financial liabilities are subsequently measured at amortized cost using the effective interest method.
-Amortized cost is calculated by taking into account any discount or premium on the issue and fees that are integral part of the EIR.
+Amortized cost is calculated by taking into account any discount or premium on the issue and fees that are integral part of the effective interest rate (EIR).